Get a Tip

 Use a sledge

-Carrying boxes of supplies up stairs?
+Carrying boxes of supplies upstairs?
 Use a plastic sledge and rope instead.
 Much better for your back!

 Stain & odour remover

-Due to my son's reflux he is sick quite often and as he is getting older and eating normal food the smell its harder to get rid of.
+Due to my son's reflux he is sick quite often and as he is getting older and eating normal food the smell is harder to get rid of.
 I've found an amazing product that really works, called Simple solutions stain & odour remover.
 It's actually for Pet accidents but it works for human accidents too, including wee and poo.

 Vanishing Gogh!

-To get pen marks off wood furniture try putting hair spray or nail varnish remover on it and just wipe off
+To get pen marks off wood furniture try putting hair spray or nail varnish remover on it and just wipe off.

 Changing your environment